Azure-Samples/customer-car-reviews/README.md

 # Session Slides

 This demo was created for the Microsoft Keynote at Serverlessconf Tokyo in November 2017.
-You can [download the slides](/ServerlessConf Tokyo 2017 - Microsoft Keynote v2.pdf).
+You can [download the slides here](/ServerlessConfTokyo2017MicrosoftKeynote).

 # Challenges for you!